Alina-PANG/NKHypercompetition/in/README.md

 # **in** folder

 - Configuration files (experimental setup) should be stored here.
-- Run by invoking ">> java app.Simuation in/testing.in"
+- Run by invoking ">> java java.app.Simuation in/testing.in"

 # File Format